 Airport Trailhead: 4.7 miles – (Drop point for gear shuttles to Stratton Brook Hut)

 Newton’s Revenge starts with a gentle uphill slowly getting steeper while winding its way up via switchbacks.
 Just before the start of the steep switchbacks, at about 1.5 miles, you'll see an intersection for Crommett’s Trail; taking a right here will take you to Poplar Hut.
 Continue up Newton’s Revenge towards Stratton Brook Hut.
 Take a left onto the service road and continue approximately 1/10 of a mile to the hut.
 Total distance is about 3 miles, or about 1.5 hours.

-Via Oak Knoll from Narrow Gauge Trail
+Via Oak Knoll

 Via Crommett’s Trail from Airport Trailhead